 Once a new provider type is created within the MMIS or MES system, and Medicaid is ready to enroll new Medicaid providers, it may be advisable to create resources and training opportunities for these new providers (see the Medicaid Communication to CDC-Recognized Organizations section above).

 Medicaid Determines Billing Codes for National DPP Lifestyle Change Program Services

 Medicaid must identify or develop billing codes for National DPP lifestyle change program sessions in order to reimburse providers.
 National DPP-specific CPT codes (0403T and 0488T) are intended to be used by CDC-recognized organizations that provide National DPP lifestyle change program services.
 For more information, please see the Coding and Billing page of the Coverage Toolkit.

 CDC-Recognized Organizations Apply to Become Medicaid Enrolled Providers

 CDC-recognized organizations must submit appropriate documentation to enroll in Medicaid.
 Exact requirements vary by state and may include: submission of an application to Medicaid, proof of general liability insurance for the organization’s administrative location, proof of workers’ compensation insurance, proof of CDC recognition, and an organizational National Provider Identifier (NPI).
 An NPI is a unique identification number that is needed to submit claims.

 Medicaid Conducts Screening of CDC-Recognized Organizations

 The Centers for Medicare & Medicaid Services (CMS) considers Medicare Diabetes Prevention Program (MDPP) providers to be a high categorical risk for fraud and abuse.
 MDPP suppliers must therefore comply with high-risk screening requirements including site visits and background checks, and fingerprinting for individuals with 5% or more ownership of the organization.
-Because Medicare categorizes National DPP lifestyle change program providers as high risk, Medicaid will generally follow that risk status as well and conduct high-risk screenings of CDC recognized organizations (per interpretation of the rule below).
+Because Medicare categorizes National DPP lifestyle change program providers as high risk, Medicaid may generally follow that risk status as well and conduct high-risk screenings of CDC recognized organizations (per interpretation of the rule below).

 For more information about high risk status, please see the February 2, 2011 final rule on provider screening: Medicare, Medicaid, and Children’s Health Insurance Programs; Additional Screening Requirements, Application Fees, Temporary Enrollment Moratoria, Payment Suspensions and Compliance Plans for Providers and Suppliers.

 Medicaid Determines Site Visits If Using Online Providers